Your medicine cabinet should contain the following:

 - Do not keep cleaning agents such as stain remover, ammonia, acids, turpentine oil, etc. in your medicine cabinet.

-- Stick the telephone number and address of your family doctor, pharmacy and the German Red Cross (ambulance service) on the inside of your medicine cabinet.
+- Stick the telephone number and address of your family doctor, your pharmacy and the German Red Cross (ambulance service) on the inside of your medicine cabinet.